-List of IP Management and Scanner tool for administrators
+List of IP Management and Scanner tools for administrators

 One of the challenging tasks for network administrators is to manage the IP address.
 It becomes complex when you are working in a large organization where hundreds of networks are connected.